prashantdwivedi/enma/docs/linux-commands/create-and-remove-swap-files.md

+---
+title: Create and Remove Swap Files
+description: A complete guide to creating, managing, and removing swap files in Linux
+icon: database
+---

 There are two basic types of memory: Random Access Memory (RAM) and swap files.

 ## Recommended swap file size based on RAM